We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Skill test series and attempts administrative procedures

-Each time an applicant undertakes a CPL or IR Skill Test it is known as an 'Attempt'.
+Each time an applicant undertakes a Commercial Pilot Licence (CPL) or Instrument Rating (IR) Skill Test it is known as an 'Attempt'.
 Attempts are grouped into 'Series'.
 There are two Attempts in each Series.
 There is no limit to the number of Series that may be taken.

-• A fail will be awarded if more than one section is failed at the first attempt in a Series.
-A failure of any section of the second attempt will require the applicant to retake the entire test.
+A fail will be awarded if more than one section is failed at the first attempt in a Series.
+The applicant will automatically move into the next series.
+A failure of any section of the second attempt will require the applicant to retake the entire test in the next series.

 Failure to pass all appropriate sections in two attempts in the first Series will conclude that Series.